Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 USA Flag History

-We all know that the fifty stars represent the fifty states, and the stripes represent the original thirteen colonies.
+We all know that the 50 stars on the flag represent the 50 states and that the stripes represent the original 13 colonies.
 We also know that Betsy Ross made the first flag.
-But did you know that George Washington commissioned her to make it after a few other men and Washington drew on a piece of parchment what they wanted?
+But did you know that George Washington commissioned her to make it after a few other men or that Washington first drew on a piece of parchment what they wanted?
 Betsy Ross wasn't thrilled to take on this responsibility, and her initial response was, "I don't know, but I can try."
 Here are more facts that you probably did not know about the stars, the stripes, the colors, the folds, and the meaning behind it all.

 Throughout history, the number of stars on the flag has changed.
 As each state joined the United States of America, another star was added.
 On July 4, 1960, Hawaii was the final star that completed the flag that we know today.

-The shape of the star chosen to represent each state was a unique decision.
-Prior to the end of the 18th century, six, seven, and eight pointed stars were more commonplace than the five pointed star.
+The shape of the star chosen to represent each state was a different decision.
+Before the end of the 18th century, six, seven, and eight-pointed stars were more commonplace than the five-pointed star.
 Some speculate that the five-pointed star was chosen to further separate the United States from Europe.
-Another theory is that Betsy Ross came up with the five-pointed star because it was easier to do with one snip of the scissors than a six pointed star.
-No one knows for sure, but the five-pointed star was a unique decision that allows our flag to be that much more special to Americans.
+Another theory is that Betsy Ross came up with the five-pointed star because it was easier to do with one scissors snip than a six-pointed star.
+No one knows for sure, but the five-pointed star was an unprecedented decision that allows our flag to be that much more special to Americans.

 How Many Stars Were on the Flag?